• Study level

 Description

-This course is partly intended to generalize the knowledge acquired during the first semester of the first year (General Physics).
-In this perspective, we will deal with the location in a three-dimensional space, the associated kinematics and the mechanics in a non-galilean frame of reference.
+This course is designed in part to generalize the knowledge acquired in the first semester of the first year (General Physics).
+In this context, the course will deal with orientation in three-dimensional space, associated kinematics and mechanics in a non-galilean frame of reference.
 This course is also intended to broaden the scope of applications covered in L1S1.
-In this respect, the statics of fluids, the dynamics and energetics of the harmonic oscillator, and the motion of celestial bodies (Kepler's laws) will be covered.
+These include fluid statics, the dynamics and energetics of the harmonic oscillator, and the motion of celestial bodies (Kepler's laws).

 Read more